CNphan/CP546/README.md

       .input-group-addon Label
       input.form-control(name='field-name', placeholder='', type='<field-type>', <field-optional-1>, <field-optional-2>)
 ```
-p Field `<field-optional-*>` may be used for dynamic nature of form fields.
+Field `<field-optional-*>` may be used for dynamic nature of form fields.
 You must replace `<@value>` with the correct values:

 * **[field-type](http://www.w3schools.com/html/html5_form_input_types.asp)** |
 * **[field-optional](http://www.w3schools.com/html/html5_form_attributes.asp)** | There are many attributes.
 We are pimarily concerned with applying `required` and `autofocus` tags.

 ###### Input Area Drop Down with Label
-p This is used for selecting an existing option from a drop down list.
+This is used for selecting an existing option from a drop down list.
 ```jade

   .form-group